 Tag us in your posts @nationalHCAW or #NationalHCAW.

-Make sure you use the word National to help us emphasise that this is a national event and distinguish ourselves from other Hate Crime Awareness Weeks HCAW that take place at different times across the year.
+Make sure you use the word National to help us emphasise that this is a national event and distinguish ourselves from other Hate Crime Awareness Weeks HCAW that take place during the year.

 We want to take people on a journey – hence the three hashtags we use #WeStandTogether (Green a traditional start colour) aiming to bring people together, #NoPlaceForHate (Red a traditional stop colour) opposing hate crime in our communities, #SafePlaceForAll (Blue representing blue skies ahead where we can live in peace and harmony together.